aws-samples/shopfloor-connectivity/docs/core/aws-service-configuration.md

-# AWSServiceConfig
+# AwsServiceConfiguration

-The BaseSourceConfiguration class contains the common properties for protocol adapter sources.
-Protocol adapters extend this class with specific properties for that adapter.
+The AwsServiceConfig class contains common properties and settings used across different AWS service configurations.
+It serves as a base configuration for AWS service integrations.

 -[Schema](#awsserviceconfig-schema)